merope-builder/.github/profile/README.md

 - Bibliographic references data format: bibtex
 - Dependency management and build automation: make
 - Continuous integration: Github actions

+## How to use

+1. Set up an analysis:
+    1. Navigate to [merope-analysis](merope-analysis) and click the "use this template" button.
+Specify where you want your new analysis repository to be stored.
+    1. Modify the new repository to run your own analysis.
+You can add Python packages in `requirements.txt`
+1. Set up a paper:
+    1. Navigate to [merope-paper](merope-paper) and click the "use this template" button.
+Specify where you want your new paper repository to be stored (it should be alongside your analysis repository that you created above).
+    1. Modify the new paper repository to refer to the artifacts from your analysis.

+Note: your project may be complex, if so you can create multiple analysis repositories, that each create a set of artifacts.
+You will have to modify your paper repository to refer to these. (details to follow)

 ## Etymology
 *[Merope](https://en.wikipedia.org/wiki/Merope_(Pleiad))* is a figure in Greek myth, one of the [Pleiades](https://en.wikipedia.org/wiki/Pleiades) and the wife of [Sisyphus](https://en.wikipedia.org/wiki/Sisyphus).
 You can draw your own conclusions about the relevance of Sisyphus to the construction of research outputs, but often when we're fully committed to a difficult and lengthy task, somebody closeby will be able to offer a simpler way.